 A Placement Agreement Form must be completed between the Placement Site and the University before a student begins their placement.
 The following Standard Placement Agreement Form must be read, completed, and signed by a legal signing authority of the placement site, as well as the Chair/Director of the academic unit.
 Please note that the Letter to Placement Employers Form only requires a signature from the partner organization.

 Prior to participating in their placements, students must also complete a Student Declaration form and a Protection of Confidential Information Agreement form, both of which may be found here.

 External Organizational Forms:

-Each partner organization may have separate sets of forms to complete, as related to the requiremetnts of the placement (e.g.,confidentiality,safety and training, etc.).
+Each partner organization may have separate sets of forms to complete, as related to the requirements of the placement (e.g.,confidentiality,safety and training, etc.).
 Prior to signing any external documentation, students must submit forms for vetting to the University contact overseeing the placement process, who in turn must consult with the Coordinator, Student Placements to ensure its appropriateness.

 General Guidelines for Experiential Learning:

 - Workplace Safety and Insurance Board (WSIB)

 - Guidelines for Workplace Insurance for Postsecondary Students of Publicly Assisted Institutions on Unpaid Work Placements

 - Ontario Ministry of Labour – Unpaid Internships